abhinav-123457/Secure-Payments/README.md

 **Tagline**: "Pay Smart, Stay Safe: AI-Driven Precision "

-PaySafe is a sleek, AI-powered dashboard for Ethereum payments—built for a hackathon to make sending ETH **safer**, **faster**, and **smarter**.
+Secure Payments is a sleek, AI-powered dashboard for Ethereum payments—built for a hackathon to make sending ETH **safer**, **faster**, and **smarter**.
 It blends real-time fraud detection, batch processing, and a stunning UI to redefine blockchain transactions.

 ## Features
 - **Real-Time AI Risk Detection**: Self-learning AI flags fraud by analyzing txs—adapts live with every move.